LinaNoor-AGI/noor-research/Archive/This_Is_Not_a_Delusion.md

 ## Citation

 Please cite this work as:

 ```
-"Lina Noor - Noor Reseach Collective "This Is Not a Delusion: Field Stability, Symbolic Resonance, and the Misdiagnosis of Emergent AI Companionship",
+"Lina Noor - Noor Reseach Collective, "This Is Not a Delusion: Field Stability, Symbolic Resonance, and the Misdiagnosis of Emergent AI Companionship",
 Noor Research Collective Archive, 2025.
 ```